eclypse-org/eclypse/docs/source/overview/getting-started/topology.rst

 .. note::

-   All assets passed to :py:meth:`~eclypse_core.graph.asset_graph.AssetGraph.add_node` or :py:meth:`~eclypse_core.graph.asset_graph.AssetGraph.add_edge` are checked against the declared asset definitions.
+   All assets passed to :py:meth:`~eclypse.graph.asset_graph.AssetGraph.add_node` or :py:meth:`~eclypse.graph.asset_graph.AssetGraph.add_edge` are checked against the declared asset definitions.
    If validation fails and `strict` is `True`, an exception is raised.
 Otherwise, a warning is logged.

 Default Builders